nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Introduction

-*Simplst* is a Warehouse Management System (WMS) for managing warehouse inventory and order management, optimzed for use via a Command Line Interface (CLI) for warehouse management workers and managers.
+*Simplst* is a Warehouse Management System (WMS) for warehouse management workers and managers to manage your warehouse inventory and orders.
+Simplst is optimsed for use via a Command Line Interface (CLI).

 Simplst aims to improve efficiency and optimise standard warehouse tasks by having a CLI app which is simple to setup and quick to use.
 Simplst will mainly be used to add, remove, list and view goods and orders for the warehouse.

+## Purpose

+This User Guide is meant for both warehouse workers and managers to learn how to use Simplst and the features which you can use to improve efficiency in managing your warehouse inventory and orders.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)